All Articles

 - Soaring living costs and rising energy bills mean that even with PIP, many are struggling to make ends meet.

-- Delays in NHS and social care treatment often force people to pay privately or go without essential care altogether.
+- Delays in NHS and social care treatment can force people to pay privately or go without essential care altogether.

-- Assessments that fail to recognise hidden or fluctuating disabilities can leave people feeling unseen, misunderstood, and unfairly judged.
+- Assessments that fail to recognise hidden or fluctuating conditions can leave people feeling unseen, misunderstood, and unfairly judged.

-When PIP rates fail to keep up with inflation, the impact is immediate and deeply felt.
-Many disabled people find themselves having to choose between heating, food, or vital health-related expenses — choices no one should ever have to make.
+When disability support fails to keep pace with real-life needs, the impact is immediate and deeply felt.
+Many people find themselves having to choose between heating, food, or vital health-related expenses — choices no one should ever have to make.

-In response to growing concerns about the rising cost of living and uncertainty around future welfare changes.
-Purpl ran a poll in October 2025 within our private members’ group of over 6,000 people.
+In response to growing concerns about the rising cost of living and uncertainty around disability support, Purpl ran a poll in October 2025 within our private members’ group of over 6,000 people.
 In just 24 hours, 785 disabled and neurodivergent members took part, answering one simple but important question:

 “What would you most like to see announced in the next Budget to better support disabled and neurodivergent people in the UK?”